grafana/Grafana-Alloy-for-Beginners/README.md

 This `prometheus.scrape` component
 - scrapes metrics from the `targets` we define (in this case is our local Alloy collector) and instructs alloy to scrape every 2 seconds and timeout if it cannot within 2 seconds.
 - forwards the metrics to a `prometheus.remote_write.mimir.receiver` component which we will define shortly.
 - attaches a job name ("alloy") to the metrics.
-Specifying a job name is especially helpful for...(Mischa, could you add an explanation here?)
+Specifying a job name is useful to identify scraped targets and group metrics.

 *Postgres DB*
 - We also take similar approach when instructing Alloy to scrape metrics from the Postgres database.